 Simpson’s horrified wife stashed the seven-foot-long fabric found next to Jack the Ripper’s fourth victim in a box.
-It was never worn, never washed as the search for one of the world’s most notorious killers grew colder and colder.
-The person responsible for killing at least five London prostitutes between August and November 1888 was never found, and authorities officially closed the file in 1892.
+It was never worn or washed as the search for one of the world’s most notorious killers grew colder and colder.
+The person responsible for killing at least five Londoners between August and November 1888 was never found, and authorities officially closed the file in 1892.

 The slayings never faded from public consciousness, however.
-Legions of “Ripperologists” have developed their own theories over the decades, and the lineup of possible suspects has included Winston Churchill’s father, “Alice’s Adventures in Wonderland” author Lewis Carroll, and Prince Albert Victor, grandson of Queen Victoria and second in line to the British throne.
+Legions of “Ripperologists” have developed their own theories over the decades, and the lineup of possible suspects has included the father of Winston Churchill, “Alice’s Adventures in Wonderland” author Lewis Carroll, and Prince Albert Victor, grandson of Queen Victoria and second in line to the British throne.

 The Victorian-era shawl reportedly taken by Simpson passed from generation to generation of the policeman’s descendants until it was put up for auction in 2007 and purchased by Russell Edwards, an English businessman and self-confessed “armchair detective” who was fascinated by the coldest of cold cases.
 Although the silk fabric was frayed and aging, it still contained valuable DNA evidence since it was never washed.

 Edwards enlisted forensic geneticist Dr. Jari Louhelainen of Liverpool John Moores University in 2011 to study the shawl using a level of analysis that was only possible in the last decade.
 Louhelainen identified the dark splotches on the shawl as stains “consistent with arterial blood spatter caused by slashing.”
 He also discovered evidence of split body parts, consistent with a kidney removal, as well as the presence of seminal fluid.

 Police who worked the case at the time of the murders would not have been surprised to see Kosminski’s name linked to the crime.
 At the time of the murders, Kosminski was among the handful of primary suspects.
 The youngest of seven children, Kosminski was born in Klodawa, Poland, in 1865.
 After the death of his father, the family fled the pogroms flamed by Poland’s Russians rulers and immigrated to London’s Whitechapel section in 1881.

 Edwards has long theorized that the shawl was of too fine a quality to have been worn by a London prostitute and belonged to Jack the Ripper, not Eddowes.
 Using nuclear magnetic resonance, another Liverpool John Moores University scientist, Dr. Fyaz Ismail, determined that the fabric’s age predated the 1888 murders and was likely made near St. Petersburg, Russia.
 The region of Poland where Kosminski was born was under Russian control, and it would not have been unusual for Russian goods to have been traded there.